jhvanderschee/hugocodex/content/en/posts/image-compression-for-the-lazy.md

 ## Our image

-Consider the following 'retina-ready' image of 881.7kb (0.9Mb) of this orange Lambo.
+Consider the following 'retina-ready' image of 881.7kb (0.9Mb) of this orange Lamborgini sports car.
 This images has four time the amount of pixels you are seeing, when you are on a device with a non-retina display.
 It looks perfect on any screen... but the fact that you just downloaded almost 1Mb is terrible.

 <p><img src="/uploads/car/2x-100.jpg" width="568"/></p>